DigitalMachinist/CLIMachs/docs/init-help.md

 ## Output

-When executed, this command returns a list of available Init commands along with some examples of basic usage as a chat message ONLY TO THE CALLER.
-Unlike most commands, ```init help``` does not display to the chat logs of other players unless requested with the --shout option.
+When executed, this command returns a list of available Init commands along with some examples of basic usage as a whisper to only the player that invoked the command.
+To display to the output as a chat message to all players, use --shout option.

+If an error occurs, the error will whispered to the user who invoked the command, accompanied by a suggestion of appropriate usage.

 ## Examples